leostera/caramel/erlcomp/ROADMAP.md

 structuring large amounts of code.

 - [x] Modules
+- [X] Modules that have no exports of any kind will not generate Erlang code and are thus zero-cost
 - [x] Nested Modules are flattened out
 - [x] Control Exports via Interfaces
 - [x] Module Functions Declarations